In this document:

 Introduction

-In the past, turning on the Tracking feature alone would automatically pass the booking apps’ custom events to Google Analytics.
-But with recent the recent transition to Google Analytics 4 from Universal Analytics, the process is now trickier.
+In the past, turning on the SSA Tracking feature alone would automatically pass the booking apps’ custom events to Google Analytics.
+But with the recent transition to Google Analytics 4 from Universal Analytics, the process is now complex because of the need to pass the custom events through Google Tag Manager.

-Now, to pass custom events from our plugin requires that you do so through Google Tag Manager.
+To pass custom events from our plugin requires that you do so through Google Tag Manager.
 This includes setting up the Trigger, Variables, and the Tags in a container to pass onto Google Analytics.

 There’s not much documentation online to help you do this, so we wanted to put together some resources so that our tracking feature can continue to be useful to your analytics research.